MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-to-assign-base-calendars.md

  When you return to the base calendar card, you will observe that the nonworking day entries that you made have been updated.
 These entries now appear in red and the **Nonworking** field is selected.

 > [!NOTE]
 >  When setting up a new base calendar, you can select and copy lines from an existing calendar.
-You do this in the relevant **Base Calendar Changes** window.
+You do this in the relevant **Base Calendar Changes** page.

 > [!IMPORTANT]
 >  Any base calendar defined for the vendor or the location affects how the dates are calculated and rounded to working days.